zng-ui/zng/TODO/_current.md

 # Other

-* Fix `skip_render`, right now it does not update transform+bounds for hidden vis.
-    - Differentiate from collapse?
 * Review, can we remove outer-transform/bounds?
     - It is updated in `push_inner` anyway.
     - It halves the computation of bounds if removed.